inet-framework/inet-framework.github.io/WhyContribute.md

 You might enjoy contributing, because:

-*   Simulation can be fun in itself
+*   Simulation and hacking on models can be fun in itself
 *   The forum is full of helpful people
 *   You can meet fellow INET people and other OMNeT++ users at the [OMNeT++ Summit][1]!
 (To get the atmosphere of the event, here's a photo album of the [2014 summit][2].)